-99. The communicant alleges that as a consequence of the failure of the Party concerned to properly inform the public concerned about the proposed activity, members of the public could not effectively participate in the decision-making procedure in breach of article 6, paragraphs 3, 4 and 8 of the Convention.
-In particular, as a result of the inadequate notice, the public participation procedure did not allow sufficient time for informing the public in accordance with article 6, paragraph 3 of the Convention; the Party did not provide for early and effective public participation when all options are open and effective public participation could take place as required by article 6, paragraph 4, of the Convention; and because the result of public participation was not taken into account in violation of article 6, paragraph 8, of the Convention.
+- 99. The communicant alleges that as a consequence of the failure of the Party concerned to properly inform the public concerned about the proposed activity, members of the public could not effectively participate in the decision-making procedure in breach of article 6, paragraphs 3, 4 and 8, of the Convention.
+In particular, as a result of the inadequate notice, the public participation procedure did not allow sufficient time for informing the public in accordance with article 6, paragraph 3, of the Convention; the Party did not provide for early and effective public participation when all options were open and effective public participation could take place as required by article 6, paragraph 4, of the Convention; and the result of public participation was not taken into account in violation of article 6, paragraph 8, of the Convention. - 100.
+With respect to its allegations concerning article 6, paragraphs 3, 4 and 8, the Committee notes that the communicant has not identified any specific additional failures in the public participation procedure besides the flaws in the notice already examined in paragraphs 90-94 above, and there found to amount to non-compliance with article 6, paragraph 2, of the Convention.
+The Committee finds that the communicant has not therefore established that the Party concerned failed to comply with article 6, paragraphs 3, 4 or 8, of the Convention in this case.